-Button Description Show Log Used to display the changes that have been made to the ventilator states, modes, and Change settings.
+Button Description Show Log Change Used to display the changes that have been made to the ventilator states, modes, and settings.
 These changes are displayed by date, time, type, and values.
 Change logs can be cleared by tapping the "Clear Log" button (passcode: 1315).

-ADVANCED SCREEN

-Used to access the advanced technical menu.
+Maneuver Enabled during ventilation.
+ON/OFF ADVANCED SCREEN Used to access the advanced technical menu.
 This function is available to authorized and qualified service technicians.
 Please refer to the Service Manual.